antyeates1983/quarto-seminar/README.md

 # quarto-seminar

-Templates accompanying a seminar talk I gave on creating Quarto course materials for undergraduate mathematics courses.
+A seminar talk I gave on creating Quarto course materials for undergraduate mathematics courses.

+- The talk itself is in `html` format generated with Quarto.
+- Templates for lecture notes and problem sheets are in the accompanying folders.

 Link to Quarto software: <https://quarto.org/>